 Adding more custom conversions allows you to see the different steps of your funnel, and to find out how many people are making it from one step to the next.

-Does that all make sense?
+Wow, you must love detailed blog posts if you’re all the way down here.
+Does all that make sense?
 Let me know what your Facebook Pixel or Custom Conversions questions are in the comments below!